Ollama-Agent-Roll-Cage/oarc-rag/docs/Cognition.md

   return true
 ```

-### 3.4 Emergency Phase
+### 3.4 Emergency State (PROTECTIVE)

-The Emergency phase represents operations under critical energy conditions:

-The Emergency Phase activates when energy levels reach critically low thresholds.
+The Emergency state activates when energy levels are critically low (<10% energy).
 This emergency protocol maximizes resource conservation by enforcing the most aggressive optimization settings, rejecting all non-critical requests, and providing minimal responses to essential operations.
 It triggers immediate recovery cycles if not already in a sleep state.
 This phase implements the system protection mechanisms described in the main specification, preventing complete system failure by radically reducing functionality to preserve core operations until energy can be restored.

 ```
 OperateInEmergencyPhase():